awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 }
 ```

-## Allow All AWS Elemental MediaConnect Actions on a Specific Resource<a name="iam-policy-examples-for-mediaconnect-actions-all-actions-specific-resource"></a>
+## Allow all AWS Elemental MediaConnect actions on a specific resource<a name="iam-policy-examples-for-mediaconnect-actions-all-actions-specific-resource"></a>

 Every user of AWS Elemental MediaConnect must have a policy that defines permissions on MediaConnect resources\.
 The IAM policy below provides the following permissions:
 + The section for the `mediaconnect:*` action all AWS Elemental MediaConnect actions on a specific resource\.